-Looking For a New Fisker Karma in your area?
+Looking for a Used Karma in your area?

 Have you driven a 2012 Fisker Karma?

 Has the Car of the Future finally arrived, or will we look back and laugh?
 The 2012 Fisker Karma—one of the first mass-produced high-end luxury/sport electric vehicles—has finally rolled off the assembly line and sparked much interest and debate.

 One thing everyone can agree on is that Dutch designer Henry Fisker has a lot of chutzpah.
 With his partner Bernard Koehler, they founded Fisker Automotive in 2007 to combine luxury with responsibility.
 Untold millions of dollars later, the Karma has been born.

 To be sure, it is an impressive piece of machinery.
 Fisker used the snazzy sports car silhouette from the 1960s as his template, and he managed to capture that while still creating a modern-looking vehicle.
 Except for the grille, which has been likened to a goofy moustache, or perhaps the prom date that suddenly exposes a toothless grin.
 Aside from that minor blemish, the car truly is a looker inside and out.

 But its main selling point, and the subject of much contention, is its hybrid engine.
 The Karma contains a 4-cylinder 260-hp turbocharged engine with 258 lb-ft of torque, which charges a 20kW-hr lithium-ion battery pack that propels 2 electric motors that are connected to the drivetrain, giving it a total of 403 hp and a whopping 981 lb-ft of torque.